Commercial Aviation in West Auckland:

-There are many local adventure tourism operators in the area (Horse trekking, Quad bikes, Tree Adventures, Hot pools, Paintball, Flight Experience, Skydiving, Aerobatics), and the Airport wants to encourage other Tourist Adventure Operations.
-A new operator could share the Pilot Lounge and briefing areas with the existing smaller flying schools, for up to three months during establishment.
+There are many local adventure tourism operators in the area (Horse trekking, Quad bikes, Tree Adventures, Hot pools, Paintball, Flight Experience, Skydiving, Aerobatics), and the Airport encourages other Tourist Adventure Operations.
+A new operator could share the Pilot Lounge and briefing areas with the existing smaller flying schools, during establishment.

 Skydive Auckland: Operates a commercial tandem skydive business, with its aircraft taking off and landing at the Airport, and its ground operations and parachute landings across the road giving enough separation to allow simultaneous aircraft and parachute landings.

 NZ Skydive School: A division of Skydive Auckland, providing skydive training for both students wanting to become commercial skydive tandem masters, and for recreational jumpers.
-Skydive Auckland have some accomodation for students on their property, with others staying at the bunkhouse on the Airport or in accomodation in the Parakai / Helensville area.
+Skydive Auckland has accomodation for students on their property with others staying in the Parakai / Helensville area.

 Leading Edge Aviation Holdings Pty Ltd (Whole-aircraft Parachutes): Bryn Lockie's Leading Edge is distributor and authorised servicing station for all three brands of 'whole aircraft' parachutes, and services Australia, NZ, the South Pacific, and SE Asia.

-Leading Edge Aviation (Engineering): Provides a full range of aircraft engineering with NZ and USA Licensed Aircraft Maintenance Engineers, and is an 'Inspection Authority' able to fly in to carry out Annual Reviews of Airworthiness (ARAs) on behalf of other engineering businesses at their home airfield, and able to sign off after major rebuilds.
-It operates from its engineering hangar in the Tower building at West Auckland.
+Leading Edge Aviation (Engineering): Provides a full range of aircraft engineering for Certified and Microlight aircraft, and Bryn Lockie is an 'Inspection Authority' able to fly in to carry out Annual Reviews of Airworthiness (ARAs) on behalf of other engineering businesses at their home airfield, and to sign off after major rebuilds.
+Leading Edge operates from its engineering hangar in the Tower building at West Auckland.
 The Leading Edge engineers can also carry out minor jobs at an aircraft's home hangar at North Shore or Whenuapai airfields, or fly to remote airfields on rescue missions.

 'Aimm' Aerodrome Management System is a 'Cloud' (Internet) based computer system that aircraft monitors movements for many aerodromes in NZ and Australia.
 Aimm has its physical base at West Auckland Airport.

-These businesses and clubs bring a lot of commercial activity into the Parakai / Helensville area, and create around 80 jobs on and off the airport.
+These businesses bring a lot of commercial activity into the Parakai / Helensville area, and create many local jobs both on and off the airport.

 Aircraft being serviced at Leading Edge Aviation's maintenance hangar.

-Office: A shared serviced office is available for early stage businesses operating from the Airport, providing customer reception, EFTPoS, phone, fax, copier, computer and printer, broadband, briefing room and links or pages on this West Auckland Airport Parakai website.
+Office: A shared serviced office is available for early stage businesses operating from the Airport, providing customer reception, copier, computer and printer, broadband, briefing room and links or pages on this West Auckland Airport Parakai website.

 Pilot Lounge: Is available for local and visiting pilots, and their guests.
-Usually assessible to pilots 24 / 7 / 365.
+Usually accessible to pilots 24 / 7 / 365.

-Fuel: Avgas and Mogas 97 octane are sometimes available for visiting aviators during business hours (or after hours by arrangement).
+Fuel: Avgas and Mogas 95 octane are usually available for visiting aviators during business hours (or after hours by arrangement).
 Skydive Auckland have JetA1 for their own use.

 Tauranga Aero Club Rally waiting for their briefing in the hall

 Hangars: Space is available to ground rent for those wishing to build their own hangars.
 A full commerical ground lease for 6 years with right of renewal is available for the security of those wishing to build.
-As at December 2016 there were 11 privately owned hangars, and two owned by the Airport for its own use.
+As at December 2019 there were 14 privately owned hangars plus two owned by the Airport for its own use.

 -- For Airport Operational Information, fuel sales (when available), new business enquiries, building of hangars, hangar space etc: Airport Manager, Simon Lockie, Ph 09 420 8010.
 Email: Simon@ParakaiAirfield.co.nz